syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Moving shapes Front and Back.md

 #### SendToBackward

-You can send the desired shape into backward by one step over the all shapes by calling SendToBackward method in SfImageEditor control.
+SendToBackward is a method which is used to send the selected object to one step backward of a group of elements on image.

 {% tabs %}